 Introduction

-Serotonin (5-hydroxytryptamine; 5-HT) was first discovered in the Central Nervous System (CNS) in 1953 (Twarog & Page, 1953).
-Initially, two proposed 5-HT receptor subtypes were discovered and found to have dissociable roles in mediating smooth muscle contractions and depolarizing cholinergic nerves, respectively (Gaddum & Picarelli, 1957).
-Further 5-HT receptor subtypes were later identified and reclassified via radioligand binding by Peroutka and Snyder (1979), and the pharmacology of three 5-HT receptor subtype families, 5-HT1-3, was reviewed for the first time several years later (Bradley et al., 1986).
+Serotonin (5-hydroxytryptamine; 5-HT) was first discovered in the central nervous system (CNS) in 1953 (Twarog & Page, 1953).
+Initially, two 5-HT receptor subtypes were identified and found to have dissociable roles in mediating smooth muscle contractions and depolarizing cholinergic nerves, respectively (Gaddum & Picarelli, 1957).
+Further, 5-HT receptor subtypes were later identified and reclassified via radioligand binding by Peroutka and Snyder (1979), and the pharmacology of three 5-HT receptor subtype families, 5-HT1-3, was reviewed for the first time several years later (Bradley et al., 1986).

 Over time, advances in operational pharmacology and molecular biology have led to the classification of seven different 5-HT receptor families, remarkably consisting of at least 14 major subtypes (potentially even 18 subtypes total, if 5-HT3 is classified into 5-HT3A-E; see Kitson, 2007; Niesler et al., 2007).
-Classification criteria for 5-HT receptors has been established based upon transduction mechanisms, operational characteristics, second messengers, and amino acid sequencing (Hoyer et al., 1994), and there are multiple reviews of the molecular biology of 5-HT receptors (e.g., Hannon & Hoyer, 2008).
+Classification criteria for 5-HT receptors have been established based upon transduction mechanisms, operational characteristics, second messengers, and amino acid sequencing (Hoyer et al., 1994), and there are multiple reviews of the molecular biology of 5-HT receptors (e.g., Hannon & Hoyer, 2008).
 Following the classification of 5-HT receptor subtypes, Barnes and Sharp (1999) compiled an in-depth review of the structures, distributions, and functional effects of the 14 primary pharmacologically distinct subtypes.
-Since then, serotonin receptors have been implicated in numerous core behavioral functions, including hunger, sex, modulating mood, learning, memory, emotion and anxiety (see Nichols & Nichols, 2008 for comprehensive review).
+Since then, serotonin receptors have been continuously to be found to be implicated in numerous core behavioral functions, including hunger, sex, modulating mood, learning, memory, emotion and anxiety (see Nichols & Nichols, 2008 for comprehensive review).

-However, a clear understanding of which serotonin receptors are casually implicated in specific behavioral functions remains elusive despite the wealth of research across different topics and receptors of interest.
-Quantifiably identifying the G-protein effectors, agonists, antagonists, and radioligands for each serotonin receptor is undoubtedly difficult (see Hoyer, Hannon, & Martin (2002), Table 2), yet characteristically different from identifying the behavioral topics most closely studied in conjunction with a receptor.
-Even the most widely used neuroscience text books do not discuss the behaviorally functional differences between the serotonin receptor subtypes (e.g., Hyman & Cohen, 2013, pp. 1412, Table 63-3).
-The vast breadth and depth of serotonin research makes it exceedingly difficult to identify consensus and trends in associating particular behavioral topics with specific receptors.
-Manually identifying relationships across all existing relevant literature would require reading, synthesizing, and drawing conclusions from hundreds if not thousands of texts.
-Indeed, contemporary comprehensive review articles on serotonin receptors typically focus on either a specific receptor (e.g., 5-HT1A receptor; Bell & Hobson, 1994), specific topic (e.g., depression; Carr & Lucki, 2011), or particular combination of both (e.g., role of 5-HT1A & 5-HT7 in learning & memory; Stiedl, Pappa, Konradsson-Geuken, & Ögren, 2015).
+However, a clear understanding of which serotonin receptors are casually implicated in specific behavioral functions remains surprisingly elusive despite the wealth of research across different topics and receptors of interest, possibly reflecting the complexity of the serotonergic system in regulating cognition and behavior.
+Undoubtedly, quantifiably identifying the G-protein effectors, agonists, antagonists, and radioligands for each serotonin receptor is quite challenging (see Hoyer, Hannon, & Martin (2002), Table 2).
+Similarly, identifying the behavioral topics most closely studied in conjunction with a specific 5-HT receptor also presents a challenge.
+Even the most widely used neuroscience text books do not adequately discuss the behavioral functional differences between the serotonin receptor subtypes (e.g., Hyman & Cohen, 2013, pp. 1412, Table 63-3).
+In particular, the vast breadth and depth of serotonin research makes it exceedingly difficult to identify any consensus or trends in associating particular behavioral topics with specific receptors.
+Manually identifying relationships across all existing relevant literature would require reading, synthesizing, and drawing conclusions from hundreds, if not thousands, of texts.
+Indeed, contemporary comprehensive review articles on serotonin receptors typically focus on either one specific receptor (e.g., 5-HT1A receptor; Bell & Hobson, 1994), specific topic (e.g., depression; Carr & Lucki, 2011), or particular combination of both (e.g., role of 5-HT1A & 5-HT7 in learning & memory; Stiedl, Pappa, Konradsson-Geuken, & Ögren, 2015).
 Such reviews provide invaluable insight into their subject of focus – however, they do not holistically assess which behavioral functions have been associated with which serotonin receptors across all available research.
-Thus, it is difficult to make evidence-based claims about which receptors are most commonly associated with certain behavioral functions.
+Thus, it is extremely difficult to make evidence-based claims about which receptors are most commonly associated with certain behavioral functions.